-I started making some monster fighting cages.
+I started making some monster-fighting cages.
 Each of these has a machine to spawn monsters upon the push of a button.
 Currently one for skeletons and one for zombies!

 There is a very preliminary petting zoo room on one of the top floors.
 It was proving tricky to stop some of the friendly mobs from de-spawning.
 And the parrots kept escaping…

-The roof gets a lot of lightening strikes.
+The roof gets a lot of lightning strikes.
 At one point, there was a rare spawning of three skeletons riding skeleton horses.
 I killed the skeletons and kept the horses.
 They will roam around forever.

 Below is shown the encased nether portal room, it should keep the pigmen from wandering around the castle.